Holderness Drain: History

 The carrs to the north remained flooded, although a number of channels were cut through them by the monks from Meaux Abbey.
 These ran in an east-west direction and were primarily to aid transport by boat, rather than for drainage, although their large size tended to have some effect on the land.
-A move towards a more comprehensive system of control occurred in 1532, with the passing of the Stature of Sewers.
-This created Commissioners of Sewers in the main areas of England and Wales which had significant areas of marshland.
-They had considerable powers, which were exercised through Courts of Sewers.
+A move towards a more comprehensive system of control occurred in 1532, with the passing of the Statute of Sewers.
+This created commissioners of sewers in the main areas of England and Wales which had significant areas of marshland.
+They had considerable powers, which were exercised through courts of sewers.
 Two such Courts were created in the Hull valley.
 One was based at Beverley, with separate juries for North, Middle and South Holderness and three other areas, while the second was based at Hull.
 They were initially only concerned with existing banks and drains, but in 1580 they organised the construction of a new drain to link Monkdike to Forthdike, providing a more southerly outlet for the water, where the level of the Hull was lower at low tide.
 An extensive survey of all the drains and banks was made between 1660 and 1662, with the details recorded in a book of pains, now held by the East Riding Record Office.
 Pains was the term used for records of the size of such structures, the intervals at which they had to be repaired or scoured, and the penalties for failing to carry out the repairs.

 The idea of taking the waters from the carrs in the north to a new outlet near Marfleet on the Humber was suggested by Mr Snow in 1671.
 He was a Commissioner of Sewers, and proposed a new drain from Forthdike to Marfleet, passing to the east of Sutton, whose inhabitants had resisted previous attempts at a solution.
-Snow offered to cut the drain in return for use of the drained land for a period of 21 years, but he failed to obtain the consent of the landowners or an Act of Parliament to authorise it.
+Snow offered to cut the drain in return for use of the drained land for a period of 21 years, but he failed to obtain the consent of the landowners or an act of Parliament to authorise it.
 Sir Joseph Ashe made some improvements to his Wawne estate, which included cutting the Engine Drain, at the end of which he built two windmills to raise the water into the Hull.
-Others followed suit, and there were around a dozen drainage windmills in the area by the early eighteenth century.
+Others followed suit, and there were around a dozen drainage windmills in the area by the early 18th century.